Bisrate19/Bisrate19/README.md

 ### Hi there 👋
+🔭 I’m currently working on small projects using html,css and javascript
+- 🌱 I’m currently learning react,vue and some back end development tools
+- 📫 How to reach me: bisrattamire288@gmail.com

 <!--
 **Bisrate19/Bisrate19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.